Skip Navigation

 Throughout history, the role of business in society has been to provide goods and services that help people improve their lives, and to do so responsibly.
 Likewise, our experience has been that we only succeed when we benefit others.
 Good stewardship is vital to mutual benefit, which, in addition to our moral and legal obligations, is why we all have stewardship obligations.

 Our words and commitments matter.
-Success depends on us having the courage to stand up for what we believe and not make commitments or act in ways that are inconsistent with our principles.
-This is central to what makes our approach to Environmental, Social and Corporate Governance (ESG) different than most.
+Success depends on our having the courage to stand up for what we believe and not make commitments or act in ways that are inconsistent with our principles.
+This is central to what makes our approach to Environmental, Social, and Governance (ESG) different than most.
 We focus on helping people improve their lives and communities by motivating and empowering them rather than controlling and coercing them.
-We all need to be responsible for our actions, thoughtful about resources entrusted to our care and always respectful of the rights of others.
+We all need to be responsible for our actions, thoughtful about resources entrusted to our care, and always respectful of the rights of others.

-See Koch’s Stewardship Framework on kochind.com for more information.
+See Koch’s Stewardship Framework on kochinc.com for more information.

 Examples